openhab/openhab-docs/installation/rasppi.md

 # Installation on a Raspberry Pi

-There’s no pre-configured image for OpenHAB, so installation is done the old fashioned way via a command line.
+There’s no pre-configured image for openHAB, so installation is done the old fashioned way via a command line.

 Start with the latest (full) Raspbian SD image (not the “lite” version, these don’t include the Java Virtual Machine).
 Get your network cable plugged in, then boot up, and navigate through SSH.
 Run: